ThePalaceProject/web-patron/README.md

       library2|http://localhost:6500/L2
       library3|http://anothercirculationmanager.org/L3
       ```
-   * From the example above, when running the command you can visit the app (running locally) at `localhost:3000/library1`, `localhost:3000/library2`, and `localhost:3000/library3` for each library.
+   * From the example above, when running the command you can visit the different libraries (running locally) at `localhost:3000/library1`, `localhost:3000/library2`, and `localhost:3000/library3`.
+   * This is for cases when an organization wants to use the same circulation-patron-web instance for multiple libraries and they are not running their own Library Registry or do not want to run a Library Registry when it's not needed for anything else.

 The following environment variables can also be set to further configure the application.